Online scratchcard lottery warning

 Anyone wanting to promote a lottery in Britain must either have a gambling licence from the Gambling Commission or be registered with their local licensing authority.

 Members of the public can check if an organisation has a gambling licence by using the Commission's licence register.
 If ticket sales are less than £20,000 for a single lottery, or £250,000 from aggregated lotteries, in a calendar year, then the organiser should instead be registered with their local licensing authority.
 Customers can ask the lottery organiser which local licensing authority they are registered with.

 Anyone who believes that an organisation, or person, does not have the necessary permissions to promote a lottery can contact the Commission's via its confidential intelligence line 0121 230 6655.

-Consumers may also want to read the Commission's How do I know if a lottery is legal webpage.
+Consumers may also want to read the Commission's lottery scams and frauds webpage.